You want smart political talk without the meltdowns?

 What is that if not disinformation and deception?

-Um Supreme Court has established that that's not protected speech under the First Amendment.
+Supreme Court has established that that's not protected speech under the First Amendment, but no one can do anything about it.

-If you go back and look at the old 60 minutes days, they were constantly doing undercover investigative, hidden camera reports like you do.
+If you go back and look at the old 60 Minutes days, they were constantly doing undercover investigative hidden camera reports like you do.

 Why do you think there's such a distinction?

-Well, I i it it's it's a lot of reasons.
+Well, it's a lot of reasons.

 They get these leaks that are given to them, these anonymous sources.

-They're just doing they're parroting information from inside these agencies rather than being skeptical of it.
+They're just doing, they're parroting information from inside these agencies rather than being skeptical of it.

 A lot of it's also economics.

-Uh they take information from sources that are presumed credible.
+They take information from sources that are presumed credible.

 They don't want to challenge what they are told.

-So we we have to do that.
+So we have to do that.

 We have to question people in power.

-Um, it's not always easy, but we've never lost a lawsuit, Sean.
+It's not always easy, but we've never lost a lawsuit, Sean.

-We have not lost one single lawsuit, and it's important to not compromise on your principles.
+And it's important to not compromise on your principles.

 It's important to not surrender, to not give them an inch.